Sept. 10, 2025

 ACR’s Position and Commitment to Radiation Safety

-ACR continues to support voluntary reporting for this measure, recognizing the technical and operational challenges it presents.
+ACR supports continuing voluntary reporting for this measure, recognizing the technical and operational challenges it presents.
 At the same time, ACR remains deeply committed to radiation dose safety and monitoring, as demonstrated through longstanding initiatives such as Image Wisely, Image Gently, and the Dose Index Registry.

-While ACR encourages facilities to engage with the measure if feasible, it also acknowledges that implementation may not be practical for all institutions.
+While ACR suggests that facilities engage with the measure if feasible, it also acknowledges that implementation may not be practical for all institutions.

 For more information, contact Samantha Shugarman, ACR Director of Quality Programs.